Confessions of a Stay at Home Mom

 So you stay at home now, but what did you do before?

-I’ve been working since 15, but I’m sure that no one cares to hear about the CVS years or American Eagle Mortgages, so let’s move on to grown up jobs.
+I’ve been working since 15, but I’m sure that no one cares to hear about the CVS years, illegal bartending, or American Eagle Mortgage, so let’s move on to my actual grown up jobs.

 My career background is strongly rooted in special education, unfortunately with the hard push toward inclusion, I knew that I needed to move on.
 Next was onto entrepreneurship.
 A colleague and I opened an aftercare/summer camp/preschool/daycare hybrid in Hoboken, the land of the working parent.
 Working with the kids was fun, however I quickly realized that this was just not the space I should be in.

 Then I followed my educational, and now administrative background, to a start-up school that needed some help planning, creating, and organizing events.
 This may have been my favorite, however with some mismanagement my position was no longer financially viable.
 I love a theme and live for hosting so I took the leap into Event Planning and loved the idea of it.
-After leaving that position I knew I was pregnant and decided to go MLM, because a momtrepreneur sounded like the single BEST idea ever.
+After leaving that position, I knew I was pregnant and decided to go MLM, because a “momtrepreneur”, ugh just typing that now makes my physically ill, sounded like the single BEST idea ever.
 The MLM game was fun for about six months, once I started hating the product I knew it was time to get out.
-Leading up to now, HBIC around the house, mom in the streets, and always planning my next move 😉 stay tuned.
+Leading up to now, HBIC around the house, mom in the streets, mommy blogger extraordinaire, always planning my next move 😉 stay tuned.